ChandraPC3000/Codveda-Data-Science-Internship/README.md

-# 🧠 Codveda Internship - Data Science Projects
+# 🤖 Codveda Internship - Data Science Projects

-Welcome to my internship project repository for **Codveda Technologies**!
+Welcome to the repository for my internship project at **Codveda Technologies**!
-This repo contains all the tasks I completed during my **Data Science Internship**, covering three levels: Basic, Intermediate, and Advanced.
+This repository includes all the tasks I worked on during my **Data Science Internship**, spanning three different levels: Basic, Intermediate, and Advanced.

 ---

-## 🚀 Overview
+## 📋 Overview

 Throughout the internship, I explored various aspects of data science including: